 Be careful not to use the extra income as an excuse to increase your spending.
 If you’re going to work harder to make more money, put it toward something that’s going to pay off in the long run.

 Pay Extra When You Can

-To reduce your credit card balances, you’ll have to send more than the minimum payment.
+To reduce your credit card balances quickly, you’ll have to pay more than the minimum.
 When money is tight, this may not always be possible.
-But, as often as you get the chance, put some extra money towards one of your credit cards until you’ve paid off the balance.
+When you can, put some extra money toward one of your credit cards until you’ve paid off the balance.
 When you’ve paid off that credit card, do the same for another and another until all your credit card balances are paid off.